AwesomeGearBoy/lets-go-phishing/README.md

 - **Step 5:** In order to run the file, use the console command `java Game`

 These steps will allow for the program to run successfully.

+### Brief list of all commands you will need and what they do

+`li` - Lists what is inside of the directory you are in (files, other directories, etc.).
+Used to tell where you are.

+`cd directory-name` - Stands for "Change Directory."
+This allows you to proceed forward to whatever directory. *Hint: Press `TAB` to automatically finish the directory's name while typing.
+Makes it a lot easier.*

+`cd..` - Takes you back a directory.

+`javac FileName.java` - Stands for "Java Compile."
+Use to compile the java files so that te computor can read them. *Hint: The fastest way to compile all files at once is like this: `javac *.java`.
+That will compile all java files in a directory.*

+`java FileName` - Runs a **compiled** java file.